Best Practices

 Let’s take a look at the resolvers-factory.js file:

-This example below demonstrates how to split the resolvers property into two files: headless-cms-resolvers-factory.js and query-resolvers-factory.js, where each file contains resolvers for fields the corresponding type.
+This example below demonstrates how to split the resolvers property into two files: headless-cms-resolvers-factory.js and query-resolvers-factory.js, where each file contains resolvers for fields of the corresponding type.

 const headlessCmsResolversFactory = require('./headless-cms-resolvers-factory');